Joao4569/be-centered/README.md

   - Desktops, large screens: 1025px — 1200px
   - Extra large screens, TV: 1201px and more
 - Made use of Chrome developer tools for previewing and testing new designs for media query design as well as UX aspects.
-- Found bug with loading first image to README.md, file path incorrect - **Resolved**, found error in file path.
+- Found bug with loading first image to README.md, file path was incorrect.
+  - **Resolved**, found error in file path.
-- Found bug with the group sessions readme image link - **Resolved** found error in file path.
+- Found bug with the group sessions readme image link.
+  - **Resolved** found error in file path.

 ### Validator Testing

 - Initial validator test for index.html results:
-  - 3 Bad Value errors for having spaces in image names - **Resolved** by re-naming images accordingly.
+  - 3 Bad Value errors for having spaces in image names.
+    - **Resolved** by re-naming images accordingly.
-  - 1 Warning for using an H1 tag incorrectly - **Resolved** by replacing it with an unordered list.
+  - 1 Warning for using an H1 tag incorrectly.
+    - **Resolved** by replacing it with an unordered list.

 - Initial validator test for be-balanced.html results:
-  - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%" - **Resolved** by removing attributes and styling with CSS.
+  - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%".
+    - **Resolved** by removing attributes and styling with CSS.
-  - Found 2 warnings for the use of H1 tags - **Resolved** by replacing with H2 tags and styling accordingly.
+  - Found 2 warnings for the use of H1 tags.
+    - **Resolved** by replacing with H2 tags and styling accordingly.

 - Initial validator test for be-mindful.html results:
-  - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%" - **Resolved** by removing attributes and styling with CSS.
+  - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%".
+    - **Resolved** by removing attributes and styling with CSS.
-  - Found 2 warnings for the use of H1 tags - **Resolved** by replacing with H2 tags and styling accordingly.
+  - Found 2 warnings for the use of H1 tags.
+    - **Resolved** by replacing with H2 tags and styling accordingly.

 - Initial validator test for sign-up.html results:
-  - Found 1 warning for the use of H1 tags - **Resolved** by replacing with H2 tags and styling accordingly.
+  - Found 1 warning for the use of H1 tags.
+    - **Resolved** by replacing with H2 tags and styling accordingly.

 ### Unfixed Bugs